 The city of Las Vegas sees more than its fair share of serious auto accidents.
 Indeed, the Allstate Best Driver’s Report ranks Vegas 127th of 200 cities in its annual weather-adjusted crash rankings.
 According to their data, Las Vegas drivers are involved in accidents nearly 18 percent more often than the national average.

 A significant number of serious Vegas auto accidents take place at intersections.
 These crashes can be especially devastating, as two vehicles traveling in opposite directions will multiply the force of the impact when a crash does occur.
 In the worst cases, intersection accidents can turn catastrophic, even deadly.
 Though, not all intersections in the city are created equal.
+If you find yourself in a similar scenario, you need to call an attorney to discover your options for compensation: 702-252-0055.
 Here, the experienced car accident lawyers at Ladah Law Firm highlight the five most dangerous intersections in Las Vegas.

 The LVMPD Identifies the Five Most Dangerous Intersections in Las Vegas